rhys-thomas-QA/ocr/README.md

 Open the index.html file in a browser and click the button.
 This will send an API request to a Lambda that handles the Google Vision request and returns all of the needed values.

 ## Setup

-Download latest version of Python and pip.

-Make sure your terminal is pointing to the newest version of Python

 Run `pip3 install google.cloud.vision`, `pip3 install google.cloud`, `pip3 install pysimplegui`, `pip3 install selenium`, `pip3 install beautifulsoup4`.
 Create a Google Cloud Platform account and download an API key to use the Vision OCR.
 Place this in the root folder.